 - Reusing Water Bottles: If you have plastic water bottles lying around, there are a lot of fun crafts you can do with them.
 From DIY vertical onion towers to bottle bottom jewelry holders, there really are limitless ideas when it comes to creative crafts and plastic bottles.
 They can even be turned into fun holiday ornaments, just cut off the bottoms and paint them like snowflakes.

 - Rock Painting: It’s no secret that kids love getting their hands dirty and rock painting allows them to do just that.
 Spend a few minutes collecting decent sized rocks around your property and let your kids go to town with painting their own colorful creations.
-Even younger kids can have fun doing this, plus it can help them work on their motor skills!
+Even younger kids can have fun doing this, plus it can help them work on their motor skills.
+You can even go a step further and add your painted rocks to a lovely DIY fairy garden house!

 - Homemade Piggy Banks: Have a large plastic bottle laying around that’s destined for the recycling bin?
 Consider turning it into your child’s very own piggy bank.